 Most recipes that call for oregano will usually have it alongside other strong flavors; for example, it is difficult to find a recipe that contains oregano that does not also contain garlic.
-It is arguably the most popular herb in Mediterranean cuisine and you can find it in recipes for a large number of Greek and Italian dishes.
-In the US, most people will recognize oregano due to its starring roles in pizza and marinara sauces but it is also widely used for poultry stuffing.
+It is arguably the most popular herb in Mediterranean cuisine, and you can find it in recipes for a large number of Greek and Italian dishes.
+In the US, most people will recognize oregano due to its starring role in pizza and marinara sauces, but it is also widely used for poultry stuffing.

 Marjoram is a more common ingredient in English and French cuisines, where it is included in some liqueurs and beers.
 Its most popular use is as a flavoring in vinegar and salad dressings.
 Other traditional preparations that require marjoram include stews, cheese sauces, and seafood.